Jaro0o0/Gabinet/README.md

 ## 🩵 Medical Website

-A modern, fully responsive medical clinic website built with React and Vite, developed for a real physiotherapy practice.
+A modern, fully responsive medical clinic website built with React and Vite, developed for a real physiotherapy clinic.
 Features a working contact form with validation via React Hook Form and EmailJS, and a clean UI built with Material UI.